 There are so many things wrong with this argument.
 Let’s go one at a time:

 • So if someone can’t afford something, you think the answer is just to steal it from someone else?
 Let’s say I’m starting a small business.
-Money is tight and I can’t afford my own logo.
+I can’t really afford my own logo.
 Hey, I know — I’ll just use your business’s logo!
 You won’t mind, right?
 After all, my budget is pretty tight.

 • The reality is that there’s no reason for a high school team logo to cost much — or even cost anything.
 If a community is big enough to have a high school, it almost certainly has someone (or, more likely, several someones) with enough design chops to create a logo.
 So let the school district announce a contest, or let the art teacher have a contest — it’s not that hard, it’s a good way to get the community involved and united, and local residents would be excited to contribute a design.

 • There are literally thousands of high schools out there whose team names don’t match up with a pro or college team.
 (The teams at the high school I attended, for example, are called the Phantoms.)
 These schools can’t poach a pro or college logo even if they want to, because their team names don’t match up, and yet somehow they all manage to have our own logo — go figure.
 It’s not that hard.